groknut/local-llm-notepad/README.md

 # Local_LLM_Notepad
 Run a modern LLM anywhere with a double‑click.

+No installation, no internet, no API, no admin rights required.

-Local_LLM_Notepad is an offline plug-and-play app for running local large-language model.
+Local_LLM_Notepad is an open-source, offline plug-and-play app for running local large-language model.
 Drop the single bundled .exe onto a USB stick, walk up to any computer, and start chatting, brainstorming, or drafting documents.
-No installation, no internet, no admin rights required.

 # Why you’ll love it